open-component-model/ocm-k8s-toolkit/docs/adr/replication.md

 Possible consequences:
 * Older records will be automatically removed from history (Component's status) and cannot be viewed/restored afterwards.

-## Problem 4: Should the Replication controller take the Artifact resource, prepared by the Component controller, into account?
+## Problem 4: Should the Replication controller make use of the Artifact resource, prepared by the Component controller?

 Options:
 * Option 1: No, provide the OCM Library with OCM coordinates of the source component and let it download the component version from scratch.